descawed/sh2-heavens-knife/README.md

 ![Cleaver mapped to plank](assets/knife_cleaver_plank.png)

+It's also possible to map an item to nothing, effectively disabling pickups of that item.
+For example, in the menu screenshot above, the hunting rifle and rifle shells are mapped to nothing, meaning I won't be able to obtain either of those items.
+Like normal mappings, the 3D model of the item will still appear in the world, but when you pick it up, there will be no message and nothing will be added to your inventory.

-Also note that I haven't bothered to prevent mapping ammo items to weapons, meaning you can use this to get multiple pickups of the same weapon.
+I haven't bothered to prevent mapping ammo items to weapons, meaning you can use this to get multiple pickups of the same weapon.
 For melee weapons, this is harmless but pointless.
 For guns, this will add to the number of bullets loaded in the gun beyond the normal maximum, which may have interesting and/or amusing applications.

+Lastly, note that the inventory editor is not affected by item mapping.
+If you give yourself a particular item in the inventory editor, you will get that exact item even if you have it mapped to something else in this menu.

 ### Settings